Deciphering Solar Magnetic Activity. The Solar Cycle Clock: Introduction

 We have already remarked that \cite{1981SoPh...70..173L} also considered the solar cycle dependence of geomagnetic activity, deducing that the recurrent streams of the latter part of the sunspot cycle and associated behavior of the $aa$ index were best explained in terms of the extended cycle, that is, due to the simultaneous presence on the disk of both current- and next-cycle magnetic elements.
 Specifically, the late-cycle coronal holes that give rise to 27-day recurrent high speed streams are due to what will become the sunspot-generating activity band of the next cycle some 5--7 years later.
 Thus, \cite{1981SoPh...70..173L} provided a foundation for geomagnetic precursor solar cycle predictor methods \citep[e.g.,][]{Feynman82}, which is the general method that has proved most successful for retroactive and forward cycle prediction \citep{1997EOSTr..78..205J,Pesnell2008}.

 Finally, the composition of the solar wind, such as the elemental abundance of Helium, or Fractionation of Iron has been observed to vary with the solar cycle \citep[e.g.,][]{2007ApJ...660..901K,2011ApJ...740L..23M,2012ApJ...745..162K,2013ApJ...768...94L,2019ApJ...879L...6A}; all reflect the physical properties of the corona and its evolution over time, specifically the (electron) temperature for ionisation and charge equilibrium, the magnetic topology, and level of (turbulent) electromagnetic fluctuations.
 The fast wind from coronal holes, slow wind, and ejecta all show different behaviours, with time.
-In particular, the abundance of Helium as a function of wind speed is relatively constant over the cycle for the fastest wind, but the slowest wind shows a factor of $\sim$5 variation from minimum to maximum, with the biggest changes seemingly coincident with the biggest changes in F10.7 and spectral irradiance \citep[e.g.,][]{2017SciA....3E2056M,2018arXiv181202692L}.
+In particular, the abundance of Helium as a function of wind speed is relatively constant over the cycle for the fastest wind, but the slowest wind shows a factor of $\sim$5 variation from minimum to maximum, with the biggest changes seemingly coincident with the biggest changes in F10.7 and spectral irradiance \citep[e.g.,][]{2017SciA....3E2056M,2021ESS....801223L}.

 We say ``seemingly,'' not as a weasel word, but because previous studies have binned the solar wind by velocity, and averaged the Helium abundance or other composition measurements over long ($\sim$250 day) intervals, making comparisons with the sudden changes in the corona such as at the Terminators described above challenging.
-However, \citet{2020arXiv200604669A} \footnote{``Helium Abundance Heralds the Onset of Solar Cycle 25,'' submitted to {\em Solar Physics\/} and ArXiv.} do suggest that the abrupt depletion of Helium Abundance to its cyclic minimum that occurred in late 2018--early 2019 was due to the time difference in new cycle BPs appearing in one hemisphere before the other affecting the global magnetic connectivity and level of Alfv\'enic fluctuations, thus gving an affirmative answer to \cite{2007ApJ...660..901K}, who asked ``Is it possible that there is an insufficient density of Alfv\'enic fluctuations to impart a differential flow in the corona where very slow wind emerges during solar minimum?''
+However, \citet{2021SoPh..296...67A} do suggest that the abrupt depletion of Helium Abundance to its cyclic minimum that occurred in late 2018--early 2019 was due to the time difference in new cycle BPs appearing in one hemisphere before the other affecting the global magnetic connectivity and level of Alfv\'enic fluctuations, thus gving an affirmative answer to \cite{2007ApJ...660..901K}, who asked ``Is it possible that there is an insufficient density of Alfv\'enic fluctuations to impart a differential flow in the corona where very slow wind emerges during solar minimum?''